 Stop the harassment of healthcare workers in Russia

 Doctor Tatyana Revva, from the intensive care unit in Kalach-on-Don and a whistle-blower, is facing formal reprimand and potential dismissal after she repeatedly complained to the hospital’s management about the shortage of personal protective equipment (PPE) for medical workers, as well as other work-related issues.
+She might also face criminal prosecution for libel following the complaint her hospital manager had filed with the police.

 Take action in support of healthcare workers in Russia.